 The Galápagos giant tortoise is not only the most iconic animal in the archipelago, it’s also the creature that gave it its name.
 The Spanish term galápago originally meant ‘tortoise’.
 Photo: Jesse Adams

 On day three, we made land at the aptly named Cerro Dragon, or Dragon Hill, on the island of Santa Cruz.
-There, we saw a dozen or so yellow land iguanas, some walking around, some in their burrows, other patiently waiting under opuntia cacti for their nutritious fruits to fall.
+There, we saw a dozen or so yellow land iguanas, some walking around, some in their burrows, other patiently waiting under opuntia cacti for their nutritious fruits to fall to the ground.
 The yellow land iguana is one of three land iguana species that are endemic to the Galápagos Islands alongside the Santa Fe land iguana and the Galápagos pink land iguana.
 Photo: Jesse Adams

 The Galápagos sea lions are found all over the archipelago, both on land and underwater.
 Like the rest of the wildlife around the islands, it tends to be indifferent to human presence.
 That said, while they are playful and come close to snorkelers and divers underwater, they should not be approached closer than six feet while encountered on land.
 Photo: Jesse Adams